gio3k/gio3k/README.md

 ```
 $ cat /tmp/gio.txt > /dev/github
 ```
-I'm a 17-year-old university student currently residing in Perth, Western Australia.
-I started coding when I was given a copy of Visual Studio 2005 on DVD at 6 years old.
-Since then, I've been programming for fun as a hobby (well, really the main thing I do).
+I'm an 18-year-old university student currently residing in Perth, Western Australia.
+I started coding at 6 years old, and since then I've been programming for fun as a hobby my whole life.
 Feel free to check out the projects I’m working on!
 ```
 $ rm info.sh /tmp/gio.txt
 $ exit